 God wants us to join Him willingly.
 Moreover, nobody else can oblige us to believe or not.
 While we all have the opportunity to get on board, the decision is ours alone, and we are solely responsible for our choice.
 So my question to you is, do or did you accept Jesus?
 Are you saved?

 We move to the next step in satisfying the requirements.
 Do you trust the Lord?
 On a scale from zero to ten, where is your faith?
 Have you been tested yet?
 Were you driven to the abyss where there was nothing left but God?
-Have you walked on water?
+Have you ever walked on water?
 Did you waver in your faith?
 Did you prefer to stay in the known rather than moving to the unknown?

 Trusting God is not easy!
 No, it is very hard.
 It means giving up control, relying on God instead.
 Who in their right mind wants to give up control?
 This behavior is contrary to everything we learn and strive for in the secular world!
 And yet, we recognize immediately when serenity comes from sincere faith.
 Usually, everybody wants this for themselves.

 The secular world often questions the intelligence of believers.
 But trust comes from knowledge.
 When we not only read about God’s incredible deeds but also experience His peace and him moving mountains and winning wars for us, the question “does God exist?” becomes rather silly.

 Faith is existential knowledge about God’s unconditional love.
 He not only looks out and protects us, but He is also wise beyond comprehension.
 Master of all dimensions of earth and heavens, He sees what we cannot even imagine.